 (b) whether or not the child is engaged under a contract of service, a contract for services or any other arrangement;

-family business, in relation to a child, means a business, trade or occupation carried on by a parent or other relative of the child.
+family business, in relation to a child, means a business, trade or occupation carried on by a parent or other relative of the child;

+industrial inspector has the meaning given in the Industrial Relations Act 1979 section 7(1).

+[Section 188 amended by No. 49 of 2010 s.
+75.]

 189. School Education Act 1999 not affected

 Nothing in this Part is to be taken to limit or otherwise affect the operation of the School Education Act 1999 section 29.